isomerpages/imda-tradetrust/_solutions/Get Started.md

 proprietary IT systems or platforms with TradeTrust’s capability, independent of the underlying blockchain technologies.</p>
 <h4><u>To verify TradeTrust-issued documents :</u></h4>
-<p>Anyone who received TradeTrust-issued documents can verify them via :
+<p>As a recipient of TradeTrust-issued documents such as electronic Bills
+of Lading or Certificates of Origin, you can verify the documents’ proof of origin and authenticity via
-<br>o&nbsp;&nbsp;Verify Doc service on TradeTrust website enables easy verification
+<br>o&nbsp;&nbsp;Verify Doc service on <a href="http://TradeTrust.io" rel="noopener noreferrer nofollow" target="_blank">TradeTrust.io</a> or any other TradeTrust-enabled
-with a simple document upload
+verifying websites which enables easy verification with a simple document (also known as TradeDoc) file upload
-<br>o&nbsp;&nbsp; Hard copies of TradeTrust documents can have embedded QR
+<br>o&nbsp;&nbsp; QR codes (if enabled) in TradeTrust-issued documents for
-codes for online verification using smartphone camera scanning</p>
+online verification simply with smartphone camera scanning</p>
 <p>Verification can be done anywhere, anytime with Internet access – no matter
 how many hands the document has been through.</p>
 <p>You can adopt TradeTrust in 3 ways:</p>